 - For more information on the Crock-Pot SCCPWM600-V2 Wemo Smart Wifi-Enabled Slow Cooker, 6-Quart, Stainless Steel why not go over and check out my full review by clicking here.

-If you want to see this Crock-Pot for yourself click here to go over to Amazon and check the price and what other purchasers have to say about this smart technology cooker.
+If you want to see this Crock-Pot for yourself click here to see this Crock-Pot at Amazon.